John Simon (critic): Biography

 John Simmon was born in Subotica of Hungarian descent to Joseph and Margaret (née Reves) Simmon.
 He amended his surname at some point to "Simon".
 He said that his middle name "Ivan" was later added by his father to add distinction.
 He grew up in Belgrade before immigrating to the United States in 1941, aged 16, while on a tourist visa to join his father.

 By 1944, he was in a U.S. Army Air Forces basic training camp in Wichita Falls, Texas, and served until 1945.
 Both of his parents became naturalized United States citizens in 1941.
 He attended Horace Mann School and earned a BA, MA, and PhD in Comparative Literature at Harvard University.
 As a student, Simon was hired by playwright Lillian Hellman to prepare a translation of Jean Anouilh's The Lark, but he was reportedly only paid $50, half of the agreed amount, because, in his own words, he gave her fifty double-spaced pages but she had expected that many pages in single-space.

 Simon wrote theater, film, music, and book reviews for publications such as New York, Esquire, The Hudson Review, National Review, Opera News, The New Leader, Commonweal, The New Criterion and The New York Times Book Review.
 He also contributed an occasional essay to The Weekly Standard.
 Simon was the theater critic at New York for 36 years from October 1968 until May 2005.
 He wrote theater reviews for Bloomberg News from June 2005 through November 2010.
 He also reviewed theater for The Westchester Guardian.

-Simon played himself in a 1975 television episode of The Odd Couple and as a sort of parody of himself in a short film on Saturday Night Live in 1986.
+Simon played himself in a 1975 television episode of The Odd Couple and as a sort of parody of himself in a short film on Saturday Night Live (SNL) in 1986.

 Simon died at Westchester Medical Center on November 24, 2019, at age 94, from complications of a stroke he suffered earlier that day while attending a dinner theater.
 At the time of his death, he lived in Manhattan with his wife, Patricia Hoag-Simon, whom he had married in 1992.